What Is Chaplaincy?

 What is chaplaincy?
 Our response is: “it’s a transformational movement set outside the walls of the traditional church!”
 Chaplains are called to provide spiritual care through incarnational ministry of both word and deed to the distinctive communities they serve in.
 Our chaplains perform a full range of ministerial services, including preaching and teaching, administering sacraments, officiating weddings and funerals, spiritual direction/life coaching, and providing the ministry of presence in both crisis and everyday situations.

 On the national level we have the Association of Alliance Chaplains (AAC).
-For more information, learn about it here.
+For more information on Justice and Compassion at C&MA, learn about it here.

 Areas Of Chaplaincy